 1/2 stick (1/4 cup) unsalted butter, melted and cooled

 2 cups picked over blueberries

 some powdered sugar for dusting (about 1 tablespoon)

 Crust: Heat oven to 375F.
 In a food processor, quickly blend flour, salt, butter until it reaches cornmeal consistency (about 10-15 seconds).
 Add sour cream and blend until dough begins to form into a ball.
 Remove dough from the processor, pat into a ball wrap in plastic and refrigerate for 15 minutes.
 Once dough has rested, remove from wrapping and using your palm and fingers, press the dough firmly into the fluted pan (all the way up the sides too), being careful not to leave any gaps or cracks.
 This dough is pretty forgiving, so if you make a hole, just patch it by pressing the dough together.
 Line top of dough with some foil and place pie weights atop–you can also use dry beans or rice.
 Bake crust at 375 F on the middle rack for about 20 minutes or until edges start to turn golden, removing foil and pie weights after about 10 minutes.
 Set aside and allow to cool completely.

 Note: With a removable bottom pan, it is often easier to bake with a cookie sheet underneath to facilitate ease of movement into and out of oven.

-Filling: Combine buttermilk, egg yolks, sugar, lemon zest, lemon juice, butter, vanilla, salt, and flour in a flour and whisk until smooth.
-When crust is cool, arrange blueberries in a single layer and then pour buttermilk mixture of them.
+Filling: Heat oven to 350F.
+Combine buttermilk, egg yolks, sugar, lemon zest, lemon juice, butter, vanilla, salt, and flour in a flour and whisk until smooth.
+When crust is cool, arrange blueberries in a single layer and then pour buttermilk mixture on them.
 Bake tart on the middle rack for 30-35 minutes, until the filling is just set.
 Cool completely and dust with powdered sugar.